muhammedkocaoglu/A-GUI-to-Perform-IEEE-754-Single-and-Double-Precision-Arithmetics/README.md

 I plan to add more features the the application.
 If you have any idea and think would be useful, let me know.
 I will try to add.

+Note: Download the complete file, and double click on "IEEE754FormatterApp.exe".
+The exe file is dependant on other files.

 https://www.linkedin.com/in/muhammed-kocao%C4%9Flu-2b661b178/